 “Music is the universal language, literally rewiring the brain, resonating way past intellect into the chambers of the heart; and it’s my way of connecting with and giving love to the world.” –Lili Haydn

-Called “the Jimi Hendrix of the violin” by George Clinton, Haydn has performed with, collaborated with, played with, and/or opened for artists such as Jimmy Page and Robert Plant, Roger Waters, Herbie Hancock, Sting, The Los Angeles Philharmonic, and Josh Groban, to name but a few.
+Called “the Jimi Hendrix of the violin” by George Clinton, Lili Haydn has performed with, collaborated with, played with, and/or opened for artists such as Jimmy Page and Robert Plant, Roger Waters, Herbie Hancock, Sting, The Los Angeles Philharmonic, and Josh Groban, to name but a few.
 Yet to profile her solely as a performer would be a gargantuan understatement.
-Expanding that description to add composer, humanitarian, activist, thinker, radio host, philosopher, and spiritual seeker would begin to offer a more accurate picture.
+Expanding that description to add composer, humanitarian, activist, thinker, radio host, philosopher, and spiritual seeker would begin to offer a more accurate picture of Lili Haydn.

-Can you talk about I Am A Man?
+Can you talk about your album I Am A Man?
 It’s a unique title.

 I was asked to perform for the Civil Rights Museum where I came across that iconic image of the sanitation workers wearing the placards that said, “I am a Man,” when they marched with Martin Luther King, Jr. They weren’t asking for higher wages or better working conditions; they were simply affirming their humanity.
 It just devastated me.
 This really is the essence of every movement.
-“I am a human being and I matter;” it is what they are saying in Turkey and Brazil and right now in Syria.
+“I am a human being and I matter.”
+This is what they are saying in places like Turkey and Brazil, and Syria.

 Perhaps it will inspire people to dig a little deeper and find your message.